anshumanbh/tko-subs/README.md

 ### Changelog

+`5/27`
+* Added new Dockerfile reducing the size of the image
+* Added sample domains.txt file to test against
+* mhmdiaa added the logic for dead DNS takeovers.
+Updated documentation.
+Thanks a lot!

 `11/6`
 * high-stakes issues a PR with a bunch of new code that fixes a few bugs and makes the code cleaner